 In addition, Cempella began a strong partnership with KLM (KL) with the aim of finalizing a merger and creating a European-sized carrier.
 Business seemed to have picked up again and AZ was on a positive track with revenues flying high, but 1996 saw the last positive results on AZ’s balance sheet.

 Politics, both local and national, brought Malpensa 2000 project to an early end, the KL deal sank and finally ended in a court case that took many years to resolve.

-Last month, a revised plan presented by a troika of Italian Ministers foresees the renouncing of the historical brand, meaning that AZ will, at best will go into storage or into final retirement.
-The end of the historic airline brand will also see heavy restructuring and reduction of activity, staff, fleet, along with a downed revision of investments and revenues foreseen by the new business plan.
+In April 2021, a revised plan presented by a troika of Italian ministers foresaw the renouncing of the historical brand, meaning that AZ would, at best, go into storage or into final retirement.
+The end of the historic airline brand also saw heavy restructuring and reduction of activity, staff, and fleet, along with a downgraded revision of investments and revenues foreseen by the new business plan.

-In detail, the restructuring plan adopted to meet stringent requests by the European Commission will touch the 75-year-old AZ brand – the NewCo will be ITA-Italia Trasporto Aereo – and the logo that goes with it.
-The restructuring will, though, leave the possibility for ITA to participate in an open tender for the sale of AZ assets.
+In detail, the restructuring plan adopted to meet stringent requests by the European Commission touched on the 75-year-old AZ brand.
+The NewCo and heir to AZ was to be ITA-Italia Trasporto Aereo.
+The restructuring left the possibility for ITA to participate in an open tender for the sale of AZ assets, which it ultimately did.